hinto-janai/monero-bash/docs/help.md

 # monero-bash config #
 ######################
 # monerod
-DATA_PATH=""                            the path of /.bitmonero/ SYSTEMD_MONEROD="false"                 use systemd to control monerod
+DATA_PATH=""                     path of .bitmonero

 # monero-wallet-cli
 AUTO_START_DAEMON="true"         auto-start daemon on wallet open AUTO_STOP_DAEMON="true"          auto-stop daemon on wallet close

 # monero-rpc

 # monero-bash
-PRICE_API_IP_WARNING="true"             warn when checking price
+PRICE_API_IP_WARNING="true"      warn when checking price API

-# p2pool
-SYSTEMD_P2POOL="true"                   use systemd to control p2pool

-# xmrig
-SYSTEMD_XMRIG="true"                    use systemd to control xmrig

 # updates (only checks)
-AUTO_UPDATE="false"                     check for updates on startup
+AUTO_UPDATE="false"              check for updates on wallet open
 ```

-If `SYSTEMD_x` is set to `false`, monero-bash will directly invoke the program. if set to `true`, monero-bash will create a `.service` file and launch the program as a `systemd` service instead. `systemd` MUST be used if you want to use the `monero-bash watch` command, as it uses `journalctl`
+## systemd
+monero-bash creates and uses systemd service files to control:
+* `monerod`
+* `xmrig`
+* `p2pool`

+This allows these program to auto-restart, start on boot, and allows monero-bash to use `journalctl`.
+The `monero-bash watch` command uses the output of journalctl to show live, refreshing output of the programs.

+If you'd like to directly invoke `monerod`, `XMRig` and `P2Pool`:
+* `monero-bash daemon full`
+* `monero-bash xmrig full`
+* `monero-bash p2pool full`
+These will launch them in the current terminal